Meet Mary Bridget Davies

 Album cover for: “Don’t Compromise Yourself: The Very Best of Mary Bridget Davies”

-In 2019, Davies recorded an album entitled Stay With Me: The Reimagined Songs of the late Jerry Ragovoy - legendary songwriter who co-wrote the Joplin classics “Piece Of My Heart” and “Cry Baby”.
-One of the featured songs on the album, on which her new album's title is based, is “Don't Compromise Yourself” - a song Mr. Ragovoy wrote for Janis Joplin, but due to her untimely death, she never had a chance to record it.
-Davies also recorded the acoustic version of the song on her latest album.
+In 2019, Davies recorded an album entitled Stay With Me: The Reimagined Songs of the late Jerry Ragovoy—the legendary songwriter who co-wrote the Joplin classics “Piece Of My Heart” and “Cry Baby”.
+Ragovoy wrote one of the featured songs on the 2019 album “Don’t Compromise Yourself” for Joplin; however, due to her untimely death she never recorded it.
+Davies not only recorded the song, but it inspired her current album title, “Don't Compromise Yourself”.
+Davies also recorded the acoustic version of the song on her latest album, Don't Compromise Yourself: The Very Best of Mary Bridget Davies.

 Photo of Mary Bridget Davies